tsunooky/epidots/README.md

 # 💠 Epidots

-⚠️ If you have a problem at anytime, first type `update-conf`, `reboot`, and look if the problem is still here.
+⚠️ If you have a problem, first type `update-conf`, `reboot`, and look if the problem is still here.
-> To removes Epidots and restores the default EPITA configuration : `reset-conf`.
+> To restore the default EPITA configuration : `reset-conf`.

 A clean, automated, and aesthetic NixOS configuration designed for **EPITA** school computers.